jorgegene/OSINT-Framework/README.md

-# Python - Django Rest Framework boilerplate

-This is boilerplate for starting fresh new DRF projects.
-It's built using [cookiecutter-django-rest](https://github.com/agconti/cookiecutter-django-rest).
+# OSINT-Framework

+OSINT-Framework allows you to deploy a friendly environment to work with Open Source Intelligence tools and the OSINT-Lab web application.
+It's built using [python-django-drf-boilerplate](https://github.com/Vivify-Ideas/python-django-drf-boilerplate) and [coreui-free-react-admin-template](https://github.com/coreui/coreui-free-react-admin-template).

+Disclaimer: FOR EDUCATIONAL PURPOSE ONLY!
+The contributors do not assume any responsibility for the use of this tool.
 ## Highlights

-- Modern Python development with Python 3.8+
+- Ova file to deploy the VM with OSINT-Lab and other tools installed
-- Bleeding edge Django 3.1+
+-
 - Fully dockerized, local development via docker-compose.
 - PostgreSQL
 - Full test coverage, continuous integration, and continuous deployment.